Skip Links

 Q. What happens if I reach my storage limit?

-A. We will message you in advance to let you know when you’re approaching (or reach) your limit so you can manage storage by moving or deleting files.
-If you reach your limit, you will not lose files, but need to manage your inbox storage accordingly.
+A. With the new email, you’ll receive 1GB of storage space.
+We will message you in advance to let you know when you’re approaching (or reach) your limit so you can manage storage by moving or deleting files.
+If you reach 1GB of space, you will not lose files, but need to manage your inbox storage accordingly.

 Q. Can I buy more storage if I need it?